padok-team/dojo-devops/02-InfrastructureAsCode/README.md

 In other words: it's easier to manage your infrastructure (physical or virtual components) with code in particular combined with Git.

-In this part we will use [Terraform](https://www.terraform.io/) from [Hashicorp](https://www.hashicorp.com/), which is the most popular tool for IaC, to deploy the infrastructure needed for our Web Application.
+In this part we will use [Terraform](https://www.terraform.io/) from [Hashicorp](https://www.hashicorp.com/), which is the most popular tool for Cloud IaC, to deploy the infrastructure needed for our Web Application.

 **🏆 Objective:** Deploy the infrastructure needed to deploy our application